 I called my mom back and told her no.

 I was very appreciative that my mom consulted me, knowing that I have strong feelings about this subject.
-I know she wanted to do something special and different with Katie, but she realized that I might not like the activity, and she asked me first.
+I know she wanted to do something special and different with K, but she realized that I might not like the activity, and she asked me first.
 So, thanks, Mom, for being respectful of my wishes.

 Several months ago, I spoke with Peggy Orenstein, author of Cinderella Ate My Daughter, about how hard it is to say no to make-up, high heels and sexy clothes, when our little girls beg and beg for these items.
 Orenstein told me, “You have to fight fun with fun- don’t just tell your daughter no- find fun things to say yes to.
 When they are little they need to assert their gender identity.
 The opposite of princess is not squashing femininity- it’s not so black and white.”